ColbyDAllen/Wearable-Drum-Machine/README.md

 On the circuitry side, I'm designing a custom PCB that incorporates power management, sensor/usb/programmig ports, and an embedded speaker module.

-The software side is still in my backlog.
+On the software side there's a number of backlogged tasks.
 I want to fine-tune / build-out the MIDI looping functionality and create a richer way to sequence these patterns.
 Variable tempo control in standalone operation (via rotary encoder) is also backlogged.

 ----